technomancy/leiningen/doc/FAQ.md

   [fireplace](https://github.com/tpope/vim-fireplace), for example.)
   Otherwise you can use the basic `lein repl`.

+**Q:** Version 2.8.0 seems a bit slower; why is that?
+**A:** We have long used a hack of putting Leiningen on the JVM's bootclasspath to speed up boot time, but the module system in Java 9 breaks this.
+We have switched to another method of speeding it up (`-Xverify:none`) which gives anywhere from 95% to 70% of the same speed boost depending on the machine on which you're running it.
+So some users will notice a performance regression.
+We hope to go back to the old method once Clojure 1.9.0 is released with a workaround, but in the mean time if you are not using Java 9, you can go back to the bootclasspath hack with this setting:

+    export LEIN_USE_BOOTCLASSPATH=y

 **Q:** Still too slow; what else can make startup faster?
 **A:** The wiki has a page covering
   [ways to improve startup time](https://github.com/technomancy/leiningen/wiki/Faster).